wunderio/drupal-project/README.md

 1. Install [DDEV](https://ddev.com/get-started/)
    - DDEV recommends Orbstack, but Docker Desktop and [Rancher Desktop](https://rancherdesktop.io/) are also compatible
-2. Configure your project:
-   - Update project settings in `.ddev/config.yaml`
-3. Start the environment and install dependencies:
+2. Start the environment and install dependencies:

    ```bash
    ddev start